 The Mammut Wall Rider MIPS is the first ever climbing helmet to incorporate this game-changing technology that has been common in downhill ski and biking helmets for many years now.
 While wearing a helmet may be enough to protect you from fracturing your skull by taking a rock to the head, or by hitting your head in an out of control fall, it doesn't ensure that you won't sustain internal damage to your brain, such as a concussion, in these instances.
 The MIPS Brain Protection System adds only 0.5 ounces to the regular Mammut Wall Rider helmet, but has been proven in scientific studies to reduce the impact forces and potential for brain injuries from lateral impacts.
-While this technology does add $60 to the price tag, making this the most expensive helmet we tested, we can't help but ask, "How much is your brain health worth?"
+While this technology does add a hefty amount to the price tag, making this the most expensive helmet we tested, we can't help but ask, "How much is your brain health worth?"
 We expect to see MIPS technology available in many more climbing helmets soon, but for now, laud Mammut for introducing this excellent safety feature, and bestow our Top Pick award for this reason.

 Mammut Wall Rider MIPS Review